xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2                       | Updates remote references only                 |
 | 3                       | Updates external and remote references         |

-**Note   **When you are opening a file in WKS, WK1, or WK3 format, the update\_links argument specifies whether Microsoft Excel generates charts from any graphs attached to the WKS, WK1, or WK3 file.
+**Note&nbsp;&nbsp;&nbsp;**When you are opening a file in WKS, WK1, or WK3 format, the update\_links argument specifies whether Microsoft Excel generates charts from any graphs attached to the WKS, WK1, or WK3 file.

 |                         |                |
 | ----------------------- | -------------- |